 Dr. Michael Nirenberg, in his review of a book by Dr. Benno Nigg, Biomechanics of Sport Shoes: The Disturbing Truth About Running Shoes, Inserts and Foot Orthotics

-A podiatrist is a full physician, but specializing in foot problems.
-In Canada and the United States (most familiar to me), his or her expertise is primarily concerned with foot pathology and corrective surgery, and does not always extend to include expert gait analysis and physical assessment of biomechanical dysfunction of the lower limb as a whole.
+A podiatrist is a doctor that specializes in foot problems.
+In Canada and the United States (most familiar to me), his or her expertise is concerned with foot pathology and corrective surgery, and does not always extend to include expert gait analysis and physical assessment of biomechanical dysfunction of the lower limb as a whole.
 Obviously some podiatrists cultivate an interest in this, and there are some prominent experts in the field who have really gone this direction, but they are not obliged to do so.

 You could say that it’s not in their job description.

-Most podiatrists outside of North America are probably a different matter.4
+Most podiatrists outside of North America are probably a different matter.3

 The supply dramatically exceeds the real demand.
-However, there are four common conditions that pedorthists treat, and for which orthotics have the most potential to help:
+However, there are four common conditions that orthotics have the most potential to help:

-Other potentially treatable conditions include patellofemoral knee pain, shin splints, achilles tendonitis, and bunions, as well as numerous systemic pathologies that (like diabetes) affect the function of the lower limbs.
+Other conditions that might be treatable — but it’s much less clear — include patellofemoral knee pain, shin splints, Achilles tendinitis,4 and bunions, as well as numerous systemic pathologies that (like diabetes) affect the function of the lower limbs.

-Repetitive strain injuries are common and difficult, and they are probably the main thing that gets most people wondering if they need some orthotics.
-This is generally based on the flawed notion that RSIs are caused by flawed biomechanics.
+The repetitive strain injuries that runners, walkers, and hikers get are common and difficult, and they are probably the main thing that gets most people wondering if they need some orthotics.
+This is based on the flawed notion that RSIs are caused by flawed biomechanics.

 While biomechanics may be a factor, the main problem with most repetitive strain injuries is, strangely enough, repetitive strain — that is, your body parts would likely be feeling the strain even if you were biomechanically flawless.

-There can also be much more exotic factors, like the genetics of healing mechanisms, that trump everything else — that is, some people will get Achilles tendinitis if they so much as go for a walk, whereas some people can run marathons for decades without any tendon trouble.
+There can also be much more exotic factors, like the genetics of healing mechanisms, that may dwarf other factors — that is, some people will get Achilles tendinitis if they so much as go for a walk, whereas some people can run marathons for decades without any tendon trouble.
 These sorts of things are all explored in great detail in my free repetitive strain injury tutorial.
-All I want to get across here is treating RSI is definitely not just a case of “fix those biomechanics!”
+All I want to get across here is that treating RSI is definitely not just a case of “fix those biomechanics!”
 It’s much harder to know if RSIs can really be treated with orthotics than you probably thought.

 But it gets even worse.